Born: 08 July 1992 (Chuncheon, South Korea)

 Sonny stepped up again in 2019/20.
 This highlight was an incredible solo effort as he ran the length of the pitch to score against Burnley.
 The stunning effort went on to win the FIFA Puskas Award in December, 2020, as well as the 2019/20 Match of the Day and Premier League's Goal of the Season.
 Sonny made 41 appearances in all competitions, scoring 18 goals.
 He was shortlisted for both the FIFPRO XI and the Ballon d'OR.
 In an eventful campaign, Sonny also fractured his arm at Villa in February and completed his military service back in South Korea in April, 2020.

 Sonny is also a regular at international level and scored for South Korea against Algeria at the 2014 FIFA World Cup finals.
-He also helped his nation qualify for the 2018 tournament, where he scored twice in the finals in Russia.
+He also helped his nation qualify for the 2018 tournament, where he scored twice in the finals in Russia, and latterly played at the 2022 tournament in Qatar.
 In August and early September, 2018, Sonny captained South Korea to victory at the Asian Games in Indonesia.
-At the end of 2020/21, he'd earned 93 caps, scoring 27 goals.
+At the end of 2022/23, Sonny had 111 caps to his name.